Beyond the Website Launch: Updates and Maintenance

 - Regular site reviews for link and content viability.

 In lieu of representing another “hat“ to be worn by a staff member atop of an existing role or set of responsibilities, existing websites need “webmaster” type oversight to monitor the above alerts and systems as well as a team to implement the changes or updates.
-Awareness of existing issues are only as good as the ability to correct them quickly.
+Awareness of existing issues is only as good as the ability to correct them quickly.

 Companies without a dedicated internal support team should retain a company to address small things that come up or catastrophes that hit (e.g. website goes down or is attacked).
 Businesses without an existing relationship will have a hard time finding a company to respond quickly and cost-effectively if the vendor is forced to learn about a website at the moment of crisis.
 These scenarios always cost more and take longer than when an established support structure is in place.

 A business website contributes significantly to a company’s revenues, whether products are sold transactionally on it or not, so perpetual budgets are needed to manage updates and enhancements beyond a website’s initial development.
 If your website was launched years ago, just launched or about to go live, be sure it has the maintenance and support to operate at peak levels of performance, attract additional traffic, convert more prospects and generate the sales needed to grow your business.